 - This free online tutorial from Minnesota LTAP is a convenient opportunity for new, seasonal, or temporary staff to learn about the fundamentals of work-zone safety and the basic concepts of the work-zone area before arriving at the job site.

-- This course, offered through the College of Continuing Education at the University of Minnesota, equips turfgrass managers with the expertise necessary for controlling diseases in a challenging environment.
+- This course, offered through the College of Continuing and Professional Studies at the University of Minnesota, equips turfgrass managers with the expertise necessary for controlling diseases in a challenging environment.

 - Minnesota LTAP and our partners occasionally host webinars on current technical topics.
 The webinars are broadcast live and recorded for later viewing.
 Each webinar is eligible for 0.25 Roads Scholar Program elective credit and may be eligible for Professional Development Hours.